International Applicant Information

-International students interested in applying for college-awarded financial aid will be required to pass a Lehigh University SPEAK test upon arrival at Lehigh with a score of at least 230.
-The College will use the new internet-based TOEFL [iBT] as a screening tool for the awarding of financial aid to international students.
+International applicants interested in applying for college-awarded financial aid will be required to pass a Lehigh University Test of Persentation and Speaking Skills (TOPSS) upon arrival at Lehigh.
+The College will use the internet-based TOEFL [iBT] as a screening tool for the awarding of financial aid to international students.
 In order to be considered, you must achieve a speaking section score of 28, and a listening section score of 20.
-All awards are contingent upon passing the Lehigh SPEAK test.
-Information on the Lehigh University SPEAK test may be found at www.lehigh.edu/~inesl.
+All awards are contingent upon passing the Lehigh TOPSS, if required.

-International Students must submit an original or notarized financial guarantee demonstrating sufficient funds to meet educational expenses for the first year of study.
+International applicants who accept the offer of admission must submit an original or notarized financial guarantee demonstrating sufficient funds to meet educational expenses for the first year of study.
 Scanned copies of the original bank statement or bank letters are acceptable (original document must be submitted to the Graduate Programs Office at Lehigh University upon arrival on campus).
 The financial guarantee should be no more than 6 months old.
 Include a letter of sponsorship if the expenses will be paid by someone other than the student.
 The minimum amount you must cover to show solvency for immigration documents is $34,820 and includes the following costs:

 Tuition [18 credits minimum] (based on 9 credits per semester @ $1,050 per credit; some programs may have a higher tuition rate and amounts will need to be altered) $18,900